Here's How Long the iOS 14 Beta Takes

 You should be able to get iOS 14 up and running on your device in about 10-15 minutes.
 It took around 10 minutes to install the developer beta on our iPhone 8.

 If this is your first time installing iOS beta software, it could take longer.
-It’s worth mentioning that the public iOS 14 beta will be easier to install.
+It’s worth mentioning that the public iOS 14 beta is easier to install.

 Once you become an Apple developer, you can find the iOS 14 beta firmware waiting for you in the “Software Update” section of your Settings app.